nageshgadupudidemo/linkfire/README.md

 Linkfire - Assignment

-It's Just Hello World Job
-- Just to Show Case the CI - CD Automation Process of an deployed application.
+This is Just a Demo Application - Just to Show Case the DevOps CI/CD Pipeline of an deployed application.

 Source Code :
 ==============